 With only a few cases reported in 10 American states from 1993 to 2018, Hantavirus is a rare but life-threatening disease that affects the respiratory system, according to Centers for Disease Control and Prevention (CDC) reports.
 Infected rodents spread the disease through biting, but you can also catch it by consuming or touching something that has been contaminated with the rodent's urine, saliva, or droppings.
 Symptoms start off relatively mild, but as the condition develops, they become serious and even fatal.
 To make matters worse, there is no cure or conclusive diagnosis for this disease, and the mortality rate is a whopping 38%.

 Hantavirus usually causes symptoms that are similar to those of the common flu.
 This condition, however, is much more severe and requires medical attention as soon as possible.
-Symptoms don't develop right away; in fact, they may take a few weeks to appear.
-Initially, a high fever is likely to develop, which is then accompanied by other symptoms such as a headache or a cough.
-Hantavirus is rarely transmitted from one person to another, and most infections occur because of contact with infected rodents.
-If you work in an area prone to rodent infestations, take precautions against hantavirus.
+Symptoms don't develop right away; in fact, they may take up to four weeks to appear.
+Initially, a high fever is likely to develop, which is then accompanied by other symptoms, such as a headache or cough.

 Once symptoms start to develop, you may experience various aches and pains.
 Large muscles, such as hips, back, thighs, and shoulders, are more prone to pain, which is often characterized as dull or deep and can get worse over time.
 If you feel pain and have a fever, go to the doctor immediately.